johnpeart/johnpeart.github.io/_posts/2023-07-30-into-the-fediverse.md

 I've dipped my toe in the waters, creating social media accounts on services like Mastodon[^mastodon] and PixelFed[^pixelfed].
 But why stop there?

-The distinctive thing about lots of federated social services is that they’re built on top of an open web standards like *ActivityPub* and *Webmention*.
+The distinctive thing about lots of federated social services is that they’re built on top of open web standards like *ActivityPub* and *Webmention*.
 These are standards that *any* website can adopt to plug themselves into the Fediverse.

 So that's what I've done!